How to Claim Section 45L

-What is Section 45L?
+What Is Section 45L?

 Section 45L of the Internal Revenue Code provides a tax credit to eligible contractors who build energy-efficient new homes or dwelling units.
 The credit was originally enacted in 2005 and substantially revised by the Inflation Reduction Act of 2022, which raised credit rates, updated certification standards, and extended the program through 2032.